 When I became pregnant and we started planning for our future, we took a close look at our debt.
 This is a vital step in figuring out how to pay that evil debt off.

 We used a super simple organizer to help us see our whole debt picture.
-This Destroy your Debt printable is available for FREE in my Keep your Money Resource Library – Get it here.
+This Destroy your Debt printable is available for FREE in my Freebie Library, along with tons of other great printables.

 When we saw the big picture of all our debts, we realized our best option was to pay off the debt with the highest monthly payment.

 Then, once that debt is paid off, it will allow us flexibility in the future.
 If we need that chunk of money to be allocated somewhere else (which, with me not bringing in a paycheck, we very well might).
 At the same time, if things are steady for us financially, that chunk of money can be devoted to another debt.

 As I wrote about in my 2 Ways to Pay Off Debt post, my previous debt plan was the avalanche.
 But as our family situation changed, we knew our debt strategy had to change too.
 We hadn’t heard of this 3rd debt strategy anywhere, and it turned out it was exactly what we needed.

 Our highest debt payment is $500!
 We’ve been devoted to paying it off for the past year and we’re oh so close to getting rid of it for good.
 It’ll be paid off by the time Baby gets here.
 And that will be huge!

 Also, my husband’s income fluctuates based on the amount of overtime he works.
 By paying off this debt, we have some wiggle room in our budget.
 And less worry about how we would manage things if things get bumpy.